awsdocs/amazon-s3-developer-guide/doc_source/RESTAPI.md

 ## Virtual hosted‐style and path‐style requests<a name="virtual-hosted-path-style-requests"></a>

 When making requests by using the REST API, you can use virtual hosted–style or path\-style URIs for the Amazon S3 endpoints\.
-For more information, see [Virtual Hosting of Buckets](VirtualHosting.md)\.
+For more information, see [Virtual hosting of buckets](VirtualHosting.md)\.

 **Example Virtual hosted–Style request**
 Following is an example of a virtual hosted–style request to delete the `puppy.jpg` file from the bucket named `examplebucket` in the US West \(Oregon\) Region\.
 For more information about virtual hosted\-style requests, see [Virtual Hosted\-Style Requests](VirtualHosting.md#virtual-hosted-style-access)\.